 Let's look at some reasons we think corrugated paper pallets are a better option for companies with green initiatives.

 Pallets = Weight.
 Weight = Fuel.
 Fuel = Carbon.

 Lightweight corrugated paper pallets can weigh up to 80 percent less than their wooden pallet counterparts.
 Using paper pallets to ship your goods in trucks or planes can greatly reduce your shipping cost - and the cost of transport on the planet.
-When your shipment weighs less, your transportation methods require less fuel to get it from point A to point B. Can you imagine the impact switching to paper pallets could make in the United States alone - and the billions of pounds of pallets moved every year?
+When your shipment weighs less, your transportation methods require less fuel to get it from point A to point B, and produce fewer greenhouse gas emissions.
+Can you imagine the impact that shipping companies switching to paper pallets could make in the United States alone - and the billions of pounds of pallets moved every year?

 Using the average paper pallet translates to 1800 lbs of savings on a 53 foot trailer and 1440 lbs of savings on a 45 foot export shipping container, compared to to wooden pallets.

 For example, IKEA®'s Handling Material No Wood (HM NOW) project made the switch from mostly wooden pallets to almost all paper pallets for inbound and outbound shipments around the world.
 According to Jerome Jansen, Packaging Requirements & Compliance Specialist at IKEA®.